prikhi/pencil/docs/source/reference/behaviors.rst

 Image
 -----

-This behaviour is used to control the xlink:href, width and height attributes of an SVG <image> element.
+This behavior is used to control the xlink:href, width and height attributes of an SVG <image> element.

 XML Syntax